Approval Date: 2011-05-19

 The University’s Emergency Management Program shall comprise the various structures, tools and protocols for the management of emergencies.

-The EMSC shall have overall responsibility for the Program.
+The Enterprise Risk Management Committee of Vice-Presidents Council (ERMC) shall have overall responsibility for the Emergency Management Program.

 The Program requires that all campuses of Memorial, including its satellite offices, have a comprehensive all-hazards emergency plan which encompasses the four strategic pillars of emergency management: preparedness, prevention/mitigation, response, and recovery.
 These four components of emergency management and the objectives for the university are as follows: